Goeppertia majestica

 Goeppertia majestica (syn.
 Calathea majestica), the majestic prayer plant, is a species of flowering plant in the family Marantaceae.
 It is native to Colombia, Ecuador, Peru, Bolivia, Guyana, and northern Brazil, and has been introduced to Venezuela.

+In the Amazon, the leaves of G. majestica (referred to as Calathea gigas) are traditionally used for lining baskets for holding fish, and as thatch.

+As an ornamental, G. majestica has attractive foliage and can be grown both indoors and in outdoor gardens.

 A large member of its genus, it has gained the Royal Horticultural Society's Award of Garden Merit.